Witnesses under 18 years old

 In certain situations, a video recording of a witness statement can be admitted as evidence.
 This is only allowed if the victim, or any other witness giving evidence, is under 18 years old, and the accused is charged with a sexual offence, child trafficking or child pornography.

-In these cases a video recording of the child’s statement can be admitted so they don’t have to give live testimony (evidence) in open court.
+In these cases a video recording of the child’s statement can be admitted so they don’t have to give evidence in person in open court.
 Section 16 of the Criminal Evidence Act 1992 sets out the rules for videotaping children’s statements.

 There are a number of rules about videotaped statements and their admissibility in court including: